Benders Decomposition for Bi-objective Linear Programs: Benders Decomposition for Bi-objective Linear Optimisation Problems

-It is known that a feasible solution $x \in \X$ of \gls{BLP} \eqref{eq:BLPstandard} is efficient if and only if there exists a weight $\lambda \in (0,1)$ such that $x$ is an optimal solution of \eqref{eq:BLPstandard_lambda} \cite{Isermann74}.
-As illustrated in Figure~\ref{fig:objective_space}, most non-dominated points lie on facets of the polyhedron in objective space and therefore correspond to optimal solutions of $\lambda$-BLP \eqref{eq:BLPstandard_lambda} for exactly one value of $\lambda$.
+It is known that a feasible solution $x \in \X$ of \gls{BLP} \eqref{eq:BLPstandard} is efficient if and only if there exists a weight $\lambda \in (0,1)$ such that $x$ is an optimal solution of $\lambda$-\eqref{eq:BLPstandard}, \cite{Isermann74}.
+As illustrated in Figure~\ref{fig:objective_space}, all non-dominated points lie on facets of the polyhedron in objective space, where any non-dominated point that is not an extreme point corresponds to an optimal solution of $\lambda$-\eqref{eq:BLPstandard} for exactly one value of $\lambda$.
 Some non-dominated points are optimal for a range of $\lambda$-values and lie on the intersection of adjacent facets, such as points $z^1,z^2,z^3,z^4$ in Figure \ref{fig:objective_space}.
-These non-dominated points are termed \emph{extreme} non-dominated points and they correspond to \emph{extreme} efficient solutions.
-Note that a complete set of efficient solutions (and corresponding non-dominated points) can be obtained by taking all convex combinations of neighboring extreme efficient solutions (and corresponding non-dominated points, $z^1, z^2, z^3, z^4$ in Figure \ref{fig:objective_space}).
+These non-dominated points are termed non-dominated \emph{extreme} points and they correspond to efficient \emph{extreme} solutions.
+Note that, for a problem with bounded set of efficient solutions (Remark \ref{remark:bounded}), all non-dominated points of a \gls{BLP} can be obtained as convex combinations of neighbouring non-dominated extreme points, and therefore a complete set of efficient solutions (and corresponding non-dominated points) can be obtained by taking all convex combinations of neighbouring efficient extreme solutions (and corresponding non-dominated extreme points).
+The non-dominated extreme points are $z^1, z^2, z^3, z^4$ in Figure \ref{fig:objective_space}.